LOOSE-LIPS/loose-lips-2.0/src/routes/blog/editors-pick-ll019-lapis-possy/index.md

 banner:
   - imported/editors-pick-ll019-lapis-possy/image1314.jpeg
 description: >-
-  This week for Editors&#39; Pick, microminimal records founding resident &#8211; Meaney selects Lapis&rsquo; collaboration with the infamous Dr.
-  Pudding.
-The original track is an etherial melange of warming synths, soothing vocals and uplifting tones &#8211; followed by an excellent remix from St-Petersburg-based artist &#8211; Nuage.
+  This week for Editors; Pick, microminimal records founding resident ; Meaney selects Lapis; collaboration with the infamous Dr. Pudding.
+The original track is an etherial melange of warming synths, soothing vocals and uplifting tones ; followed by an excellent remix from St-Petersburg-based artist ; Nuage.
 This remix retains a lot of the calming motifs of [...]Read More...
 published: true
 tags: feature
 featured: false